The Ascension Project

 Attacks of Opportunity: A starship that surges forward provokes attacks of opportunity from threatening enemy ships armed with point-defense systems (see Starship Defense Systems).

 Withdrawing from combat is a full-round action.
 When a starship withdraws, it can move up to twice its tactical speed.
 (It doesn’t also get a 150-meter shift.)
-The square it starts from is not considered threatened for purposes of withdrawing, and therefore enemies with point-defense systems do not get attacks of opportunity against it when it moves from that square.
+The hex it starts from is not considered threatened for purposes of withdrawing, and therefore enemies with point-defense systems do not get attacks of opportunity against it when it moves from that hex.

-If, during the process of withdrawing, the starship moves through another threatened square (other than the one it started in) without stopping, enemies get attacks of opportunity as normal.
+If, during the process of withdrawing, the starship moves through another threatened hex (other than the one it started in) without stopping, enemies get attacks of opportunity as normal.

 A starship can perform multiple free actions during its turn, subject to the GM’s approval.
 In general, if one or more free actions take longer than 6 seconds to complete, they are not free actions.
 Free actions include communicating via a comm system and turning.